 ‘BCC is about enabling landholders to be rewarded through selling biodiverse carbon as part of a broader aggregation where the quantity of carbon involved isn’t large enough to justify trading in their own right.
 BCC brings economics of scale to environmental rehabilitation,’ said Mr Foran.

-Biodiverse Carbon Conservation has a shared focus on measurable and lasting impact in the rehabilitation of Australian landscapes, science based decision making and innovation to deliver conservation outcomes consistent with landholder’s interests.
+Biodiverse Carbon Conservation (now Canopy) has a shared focus on measurable and lasting impact in the rehabilitation of Australian landscapes, science based decision making and innovation to deliver conservation outcomes consistent with landholder’s interests.

 For government and larger landholders, BCC will also